Analytical Chemist: Career and Salary Facts

 What Salary Could I Earn?

-Salary data released by the U.S. Bureau of Labor Statistics (BLS) indicated that, in 2009, chemists earned a mean annual wage of $72,740 (www.bls.gov).
-The BLS reported that chemists working for the federal government earned an average annual salary of $102,090 in 2009, the highest salary for chemists among all the listed industries.
+Salary data released by the U.S. Bureau of Labor Statistics (BLS) indicated that, in 2013, chemists earned a mean annual wage of $77,740 (www.bls.gov).
+The BLS reported that chemists working in oil and gas extraction earned an average annual salary of $110,750 in 2013, the highest salary for chemists among all the listed industries.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: